dw999/sms2/README.md

 -----------
 SMS stands for Secret Messaging System, which is a pure web based instant messaging system, it can run on all modern web browsers which support HTML5.
 Since it is a web application, any platform with HTML5 supported web browser can be used to access SMS, such as smartphones, tablets, laptop computers and desktop computers.
-In additional, you totally control both client and server side of SMS, it means that you need to install and manage SMS server yourself.
+In addition, you totally control both client and server side of SMS, it means that you need to install and manage SMS server yourself.

 What license SMS uses